rickardd/beer-picker/README.md

 ## Browser support

-The app is tested on Firefox and Chrome on a Mac.
+The application is tested on Firefox and Chrome on a Mac.
-IE 11 would need a polyfill to support the html5 ``<template>`` tag.
-Babel to target ES5 with ES6 features.